Random flights connecting Porous Medium and Euler-Poisson-Darboux equations: Preliminaries on the Porous Medium equation

 where area$(\mathbb{S}_1^{d-1})=\frac{2\pi^{d/2}}{\Gamma(d/2)}.$ We observe that the solution considerably simplifies for $m=2$.
 For $m\to 1,$ \eqref{eq:bsolbis} becomes the Gaussian kernel $(4\pi t)^{-d/2}\exp\{-x^2/4t\}$ representing the fundamental solution to the heat equation $\frac{\partial u}{\partial t}=\Delta u.$

 The PME has the property of finite speed of propagation of disturbances from the rest level $u = 0.$ We are able to explain this property as follows.
 If we take as initial data a density distribution given by a nonnegative, bounded and compactly supported function, the physical solution of the PME for these data is a continuous function $u(\xd,t)$ such that for any $t > 0$ the profile $u( \cdot, t )$ is still nonnegative, bounded and compactly supported.
-Hence, the support expands eventually to penetrate the whole space, but it is bounded at any fixed time.
-Therefore, for fixed $t>0,$ the support of \eqref{eq:bsolbis} is given by the closed ball while the free boundary (that is the set separating the region where the solution is positive) is given by the sphere $\mathbb S^{d-1}_{t^{\beta}/\sqrt B}=\{\xd\in\mathbb R^d:||\xd||^2= t^{2\beta}/B\}.$ This implies that the Kompanets-Zel'dovich-Barenblatt solution spreads in space as $t^\beta.$
+Hence, the support expands eventually to penetrate the whole space, but is bounded at any fixed time.
+Therefore, for fixed $t>0,$ the support of \eqref{eq:bsolbis} is given by the closed ball while the free boundary (that is the set separating the region where the solution is positive) is given by the sphere $\mathbb S^{d-1}_{t^{\beta}/\sqrt B}=\{\xd\in\mathbb R^d:||\xd||^2= t^{2\beta}/B\}.$ This implies that the Kompanets-Zel'dovich-Barenblatt solution spreads in space as $t^\beta;$ that is the radius of its spherical support increases as $t^\beta.$

 The finite speed of propagation for the PME is in contrast with the infinite speed of propagation of the classical heat equation; that is a nonnegative solution of the heat equation is positive everywhere in $\mathbb R^d$.